Meet the team

 Dr Luke Blazejewski

-Luke’s research interests cross multiple discplines, including urban ecology, film practice, environmental sustainability and cycling.
+Luke’s research interests cross multiple disciplines, including urban ecology, film practice, environmental sustainability and cycling.
 He completed his PhD at Salford University in 2014 and has since used filmmaking as a tool to engage people with the natural world in urban environments.
 He has worked on a range of research projects, from flood mitigation strategies across Greater Manchester, to how museums might use natural collections to better connect people with nature.
 His films have been screened at festivals around the world, and in 2015 he received Salford University’s Alumni Achievement Award for his conservation work in the city.

 Dr Samuel Hayes

-Sam’s research interests combine Planning and Geography, and centre around how we can use, create and manage our environment to tackle the grand challenges of the twenty-first century.
+Sam’s research interests combine Planning and Geography, and centre around how we can use, create and manage our environment to tackle the challenges of the twenty-first century.
 In his work he has looked at this from a number of positions, including impact assessment, strategic planning, health and wellbeing, historic parks, and the application of green infrastructure and nature-based solutions.
-He has recently connected this with my interest in mobility and green exercise, researching with runners to explore their relationships with greenspaces and the impact their practice has on their wellbeing.
-He is particularly interested in how these strands come together and overlap, and to understand the complexity and politics of our multifunctional environment.
+He has recently connected this with mobility and green exercise, researching with runners to explore their relationships with greenspaces and the impact their practice has on wellbeing.
+He is particularly interested in how these strands come together and overlap, to understand the complexity and politics of our multifunctional environment.